Page saved! You can go back to this later in your Diabetes and Me Close

 Get the most out of your appointments

-One of the most important things you can do to make sure you have a healthy pregnancy is to make regular appointments with your healthcare team – and go to them.
+One of the most important things you can do to help make sure you have a healthy pregnancy is to make regular appointments with your healthcare team – and go to them.

 Before an appointment